Explore the famous Kelpies , the Falkirk Wheel and Callendar House in Falkirk .

 The Kelpies sculptures are made from 600 tonnes of steel and more than 10,000 special fixings, and tower over the nearby M9 motorway.

-More than 1 million people have visited the Kelpies since they were completed in April 2014.
+More than one million people have visited the Kelpies since they were completed in April 2014.

 The Helix Park is a major attraction if you visit Falkirk , with 27 kilometres ( 17 miles ) of cycleways and footpaths , making it an ideal resort for families as well as walkers and cyclists.
 The Park is on the route of the new John Muir Way which goes from Dunbar , Muir’s home town , to the west coast of Scotland .
 The Helix Park in Grangemouth covers a greenspace of almost 300 hectares.
 Opening up Scotland’s canal network, the Helix also offers an outdoor recreational area filled with woodland, park, watersports lagoon, pathways, cycleways, and the hugely successful 30 metre landmark sculptures, the Kelpies, the largest equine sculptures in the world